 1. Payout problems

-If you are lucky enough to hit the jackpot on your favorite casino game, you’ll expect a payout in a short period of time.
+If you are fortunate enough to strike it lucky with the jackpot slots on your favorite casino game, you’ll expect a payout in a short period of time.
 The process should only take a few hours, so if you find yourself waiting a few days, it might mean your money isn’t coming through.

 2. Withdrawal issues